DreymaR/BigBagKbdTrixXKB/README.md

 	- but with only the relevant bits.
 So, e.g., `0009-m_g.part` is the model to group mapping of the final rules file. `ml_s.part` is model + layout to symbols.
 	- It seems that you can make layout commits by editing only the rules/base.xml (and symbols) file(s) though?

-* Echo the setxkbmap command when using setxkb.sh, for ease of troubleshooting!
+* Echo the setxkbmap command when using setkb.sh, for ease of troubleshooting!
 Also make the script able to output the command for piping?
 * Add a model-less Colemak-CAWS for people who want to switch to QWERTY?
-Or instructions on how to setxkb it?
+Or instructions on how to setkb it?
 That's better, I think.
 * Problem: Using Google Spreadsheets, hitting Caps Lock (which is mapped to ISO_Level5_Shift) clears the current spreadsheet cell.
 	- https://forum.colemak.com/topic/1438-dreymars-big-bag-of-keyboard-tricks-linuxxkb-files-included/p15/#p23838
 	- This solves it by convincing Google Sheets that the Caps key is a Win key: `sudo setkeycodes 0x3a 125`